Heat transfer: Overview

 Heat transfer is the energy exchanged between materials (solid/liquid/gas) as a result of a temperature difference.
 The thermodynamic free energy is the amount of work that a thermodynamic system can perform.
 Enthalpy is a thermodynamic potential, designated by the letter "H", that is the sum of the internal energy of the system (U) plus the product of pressure (P) and volume (V).
 Joule is a unit to quantify energy, work, or the amount of heat.

 Heat transfer is a process function (or path function), as opposed to functions of state; therefore, the amount of heat transferred in a thermodynamic process that changes the state of a system depends on how that process occurs, not only the net difference between the initial and final states of the process.

 Thermodynamic and mechanical heat transfer is calculated with the heat transfer coefficient, the proportionality between the heat flux and the thermodynamic driving force for the flow of heat.
-Heat flux is a quantitative, vectorial representation of heat-flow through a surface.
+Heat flux is a quantitative, vectorial representation of heat flow through a surface.

-In engineering contexts, the term heat is taken as synonymous to thermal energy.
+In engineering contexts, the term heat is taken as synonymous with thermal energy.
 This usage has its origin in the historical interpretation of heat as a fluid (caloric) that can be transferred by various causes, and that is also common in the language of laymen and everyday life.

-The transport equations for thermal energy (Fourier's law), mechanical momentum (Newton's law for fluids), and mass transfer (Fick's laws of diffusion) are similar, and analogies among these three transport processes have been developed to facilitate prediction of conversion from any one to the others.
+The transport equations for thermal energy (Fourier's law), mechanical momentum (Newton's law for fluids), and mass transfer (Fick's laws of diffusion) are similar, and analogies among these three transport processes have been developed to facilitate the prediction of conversion from any one to the others.

 Thermal engineering concerns the generation, use, conversion, storage, and exchange of heat transfer.
 As such, heat transfer is involved in almost every sector of the economy.
 Heat transfer is classified into various mechanisms, such as thermal conduction, thermal convection, thermal radiation, and transfer of energy by phase changes.